Edward Olivares Player Props: Royals vs. Mets

 Edward Olivares At The Plate

-- Olivares is hitting .246 with 15 doubles, four triples, six home runs and 14 walks.
+- Olivares has 15 doubles, four triples, six home runs and 14 walks while batting .247.

+- In 60.8% of his 74 games this season, Olivares has picked up at least one hit.
+He's also had 13 multi-hit games.

-- Olivares has an RBI in 16 of 73 games this season, with multiple RBI in three of them.
+- Olivares has an RBI in 16 of 74 games this year, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.